Why do people so often

 seems), so to protect

-the wealth of the rich, the right steps up its generously financed
+the wealth of the rich, right-wing politicians step up their generously

 campaign of public lying.
 That ensures that the left loses at the next